silent5/chordial/README.md

 ![Chordial Image](img/Chordial.jpg)

-**Chordial** is a monophonic chord oscillator with four different pitches that are tuned to a variety of chord shapes.
+**Chordial** is a monophonic chord oscillator with four different pitches quantized to a variety of chord shapes.

 ![ChordialMIDI Image](img/ChordialMIDI.jpg)

-**Chordial MIDI** is a MIDI Effect that outputs four different pitches that are tuned to a variety of chord shapes.
+**Chordial MIDI** is a MIDI Effect that outputs four different MIDI notes quantized to a variety of chord shapes.

 Features in a nutshell: